Rnulanz/liri-node-app/README.md

 OMDB for movies.
-Liri will provide you with the following information. o	Title o	Year it was released o	Rating of the movie on IMDB o	Genre of the movie o	Director of the movie o	Plot of the movie
+Liri will provide you with the following information. o	Title o	Year it was released o	Rotten Tomatoes Rating and IMDB Ratings o	Genre of the movie o	Director of the movie o	Plot of the movie